Download a course guide

 None of the four professional experience placements can be broken or split into shorter periods.

 Note: The first year of the course includes two professional experience units that require school placements of 10 consecutive days and 15 consecutive days respectively.
 These two units are undertaken in the same calendar year in the same school.
-The third year professional experience unit contains a block placement of 15 consecutive days in a different school context and the fourth year has a 25 consecutive days in a third school.
+The third professional experience unit contains a block placement of 15 consecutive days in a different school context and the fourth professional experience has 25 consecutive days in a third school.

 Students must be able to complete placements in more than one school over the duration of the course.
 Students will complete the majority of their professional experience in their major teaching area.
 Students will be also be required to complete some of their professional experience in their minor teaching area.
 Specific requirements for professional experience will be outlined in the Professional Experience Handbook.